1936 Kansas gubernatorial election

 The 1936 Kansas gubernatorial election was held on November 3, 1936.
 Democratic nominee Walter A. Huxman defeated Republican nominee Will G. West with 51.09% of the vote.
+Incumbent Governor Alf Landon did not seek reelection, and instead unsuccessfully ran for President and failing to win Kansas in the presidential race.

 Primary elections

 Primary elections were held on August 4, 1936.